30 killed, 18 vehicles, houses burnt in fresh B-Haram attack

 He stressed that people should plan their movement very well along the Damaturu-Maiduguri road so that they will not be stuck at some of these locations.

-Adeniyi informed that the insurgents came on motor-cycles and parked them from a distance and walked down to burn down vehicles of travelers.
+Adeniyi informed that the insurgents came on motor-cycles and parked them from a distance and walked down to burn down vehicles of travellers.

 “We will do more to ensure that incident like this does not happen again.
-I am calling on all stakeholders to make the Maiduguri-Damaturu road safe, until the people realize that there is a counter insurgency going on throughout the northeast.
+I am calling on all stakeholders to make the Maiduguri-Damaturu road safe until the people realise that there is a counter-insurgency going on throughout the northeast.

 “As a result of the dastardly activities of the Boko Haram, certain measure have to be taken to safeguard lives and property and the military is conducting counter-insurgency, especially on Maiduguri-Damaturu road,” he said.